GOP worries Trump’s divisive June imperils Senate control

 Also facing competitive reelections are GOP Sens.
 Thom Tillis of North Carolina, Susan Collins of Maine, Joni Ernst of Iowa and Steve Daines of Montana.
 Both Georgia Republican senators, particularly Kelly Loeffler, may see close races.
 Sen. Doug Jones of solidly Republican Alabama is considered Democrats’ most endangered incumbent.

 Republicans must defend 23 Senate seats to Democrats’ 12.
-But several Democratic challengers posted strong fundraising numbers earlier this year, including Amy McGrath in Kentucky and Sara Gideon in Maine.
+But several Democratic challengers have posted strong fundraising numbers this year, including Amy McGrath in Kentucky, Mark Kelly in Arizona and Sara Gideon in Maine.
+Democrat Jaime Harrison, waging an uphill fight to topple three-term South Carolina GOP Sen. Lindsey Graham, said he’d raised nearly $14 million over the past three months.

 “I think to a significant degree, this campaign is about Donald Trump vs. Donald Trump.
 And I think Trump is losing,” said Sen. Bernie Sanders, I-Vt., who lost a bid for this year’s Democratic presidential nod.